scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ### Requirements

-* You must enable Point In Time Restore in the backend database.
+* You must enable point-in-time recovery/restore in the backend database.
 * You must wait at least 10 sec after pausing to create a backup.
-* You must identify a unique `Point In Time Restoration` for the Ledger and Auditor if you use both the Ledger and Auditor.
+* You must identify a unique `point-in-time recovery/restore` point for the Ledger and Auditor if you use both the Ledger and Auditor.

 ### Find SRV service URL